The Irish oil company has told investors that it is on track to kick off the Druid exploration well in June.

 But at a City event in a few months back, chief executive Tony O’Reilly provided a rare insight into what’s been happening.
 He explained why he has been genuinely encouraged by negotiations, and gave the reasons he believes a deal is taking so long to get done.

-Significantly, he believes the summer’s funding deal has brought potential partners back to back to the negotiating table.
+Significantly, he believes the summer’s funding deal has brought potential partners back to the negotiating table.

 “Essentially counterparties were waiting for us to go bust so they could deal with the administrator but thanks to our shareholders that obviously didn’t happen,” O’Reilly said.